 Some of these include:

-It should be noted that harassment is a different matter.
-Discrimination and harassment are not the same.
+It should be noted that harassment is a different cause of action and has different elements than discrimination.

-Employers, managers and supervisors have a legal duty to prevent employees from being harassed.
-In some instances, “not knowing” is not a legal defense.
+Employers, managers, and supervisors have a legal duty to protect employees from harassment.
+In some instances, “not knowing” about harassment is not a legal defense.

 Harassment may occur from interpersonal actions that target:

-There are several ways to receive discrimination or harassment compensation.
-If you choose to use the Federal court system, you must first file a discrimination charge with the Equal Employment Opportunity Commission (EEOC).
-This must be done within 180 days of the harassing or discriminatory acts.
-You will definitely need a lawyer to assist you in this filing.
-You may have to use the most current act to fall within the 180-day time limit.
-You cannot file a lawsuit in Federal Court without permission.
-You will need to obtain a right to sue letter from the EEOC.
+There are several ways to seek compensation for facing discrimination or harassment in the workplace.
+If you choose to use the federal court system, you must first file a discrimination charge with the Equal Employment Opportunity Commission (EEOC).
+The discrimination charge must be filed within 180 days of the most recent harassment or discriminatory acts.